 You can find my more detailed route map for the Wainstones circular walk on AllTrails.

-A guide to the Wainstones Circular walk
+Route description for the Wainstones Circular walk

 Starting from Chop Gate, the trail start is behind some houses on a side road (Rosedale road).
 Conveniently, it was right by where I parked (but we know that I was a bit sneaky and maybe shouldn’t have parked there).